junxit/us-congress-code/title-22/chapter-7/sec-290m.md

 ### Codification

 Section is comprised of section 541 of Pub.
 L. 103–182.
 Subsec. (h)(1) of section 541 amended section 24 of Title 12, Banks and Banking.

+### Effective Date of Repeal

+Repeal effective on the date the USMCA enters into force, see section 601 of Pub.
+L. 116–113, set out as a note under section 3301 of Title 19, Customs Duties.